mdsakibhasanbd/mdsakibhasanbd/README.md

 At Blank System BD, I’ve had the opportunity to:

-- Build scalable, high-performance e-commerce platforms with **Nuxt 3**
+- Built scalable, high-performance e-commerce platforms using **Nuxt 3**
-- Create responsive and reusable UI components using **Tailwind CSS**
+- Developed responsive UI components with Tailwind CSS for fast and seamless UX
 - Optimize sites for SEO to improve visibility and user engagement
 - Collaborate closely with designers, backend engineers, and stakeholders to deliver business-driven solutions